Instructor: Tim Chumley

 Project

-We’ll devote the last week of the semester to a mini-symposium of short group presentations.
-Since the field of stochastic processes is rich with interesting examples and topics, more than we could cover in a single semester, each group of students will choose a topic/application that we might otherwise not have time for in class.
+We’ll devote the last week of the semester to a mini-symposium of short presentations.
+Since the field of stochastic processes is rich with interesting examples and topics, more than we could cover in a single semester, projects will cover a topic or application that we might otherwise not have time for in class.

 Assignments